-It’s very possible the book will be published after my parents have died, which is why I asked for their blessing on it now.
+It’s very possible the book will be published after my parents have died, which is why I asked for their blessings on it now.
 And I got it.
 Thank you, Mom and Dad.

 So I haven’t done much new writing.
 I didn’t finish that essay.
 I didn’t submit to any magazines.

 But I crossed a threshold and I’m energized to get back on track.
 I have a memoir to finish.